matthiasmengel/sealevel/README.md

 `conda env create -f environment.yml`

+Install via

+`pip install -e .`

+to your environment and use the package elsewhere.

 The model is written in python.
 If this is new to you, you may have a look at [anaconda python](https://www.continuum.io/downloads).
 The code has not been tested for Windows.
 Adaptations to file path definitions would be needed.

 ### Dependencies